Sanket-C-Gaikwad/linux-basics/6_RepoPackageManagement.md

 - code to see:
 ```
+> deb -> These repositories contain binaries or precompiled packages.
+These repositories are required for most users.
+> deb-src -> These repositories contain the source code of the packages.
+Useful for developers.

 cat sources.list | grep -v "^#" | grep -i main

 cat sources.list | grep -v "^#" | grep -i universe